GaryHopeMS/MSBuildLab330/Lab Script.md

  ```

 1. Locate the **CheckCache**  method within the **SemanticKernel.cs** file.
-1. Replace the "//Search memory for userPrompt" comments with the following code:
+1. Replace the code block below "//Search memory for userPrompt" comments with the following code:
 ```csharp
   //Search memory for userPrompt var memoryResults = memory.SearchAsync(